Exploring Identity Theft Statistics in the Age of Data Breaches

 • Protect your devices with passwords.

 • If you’re not the only one using your device, turn off the automatic login feature.
-Social media identity theft is already common enough without you giving criminals an extra advantage.
+Social media identity theft is already familiar enough without you giving criminals an extra advantage.

 • Keep a close eye on transactions being made in your name.
-The sooner you find out that someone has stolen your identity, the easier it will be to manage.
+The sooner you discover that someone has stolen your identity, the easier it will be to manage.

-If your e-filed tax return gets rejected because of a reported duplicate SSN, you should fill out Form 14039 - and identity theft affidavit - which you can find at this link.
+Suppose your e-filed tax return gets rejected because of a reported duplicate SSN.
+In that case, you should fill out Form 14039 – and the identity theft affidavit – which you can find at this link.
 The IRS identity fraud assistance department will guide you through you the process.

 What to Keep an Eye on to Protect Yourself Against Identity Theft Concerning Tax Reports